meteor-vue/vue-meteor/README.md

 The component file must include:

  - Maximum one `<template>` tag containing the template html of your component,
- - Maximum on `<script>` tag containing the component options object in javascript,
+ - Maximum one `<script>` tag containing the component options object in javascript,
  - And as many `<style>` tags as you wish.

 You must export your code with the ES2015 statement `export default` in your `<script>` tag: